 The good news?
 We can often anticipate when these skills will be needed and front load conversations and practice.
 Handing over a device without prioritizing skill building is like sending a kid into a high performance sport with no coach and promising a steady stream of consequences for poor play.
 This doesn’t set anyone up for success.

-Are we ready to talk (over and over again) about tough topics like online porn, sexting, online racism, persuasive design, body image, self worth, and more?
+Are we ready to talk (over and over again) about tough topics like online cruelty, porn, sexting, online racism, persuasive design, body image, and more?

 I haven’t met a parent yet who feels fully ready to talk to their kids about online pornography or sexting.
 But we can’t afford to duck these issues.
 New devices mean expanded access to the good, the bad, and the overwhelming.
 Plus online dynamics often mirror and magnify offline ones, so our kids need support navigating these issues both online and offline.
 That’s why it is so important to ditch the lectures and replace them with frequent, honest conversations about challenging topics like online extremism, body image, relationships, and more.
-A new device is an invitation to access our curiosity, activate our listening skills, and initiate brave conversations.
+A new device is an invitation to activate our listening skills, and initiate brave conversations early and often.

 Are we ready to catch our kid’s digital strengths?